nielsclausen/workshop-mesh-thingscon2018/content/workshop/mesh-messaging.md

 :time="20"
 :tools="[
   'Argon',
-  'Grove starter kits for Particle mesh',
+  'Xenon',
-  'A partner, also with an Argon + Grove kit'
+  '2 Grove starter kits for Particle mesh'
   ]"
 />

 In this session, we'll leverage a local mesh network to quickly send messages between devices.
 We'll get a LED to turn on/off when the button on a different device is pushed.
-If you get stuck at any point in the process, you can see the code for the completed lab [here](http://about:blank).

 ### Work in groups
 From now on and the rest of the workshop, it is necessary to cooperate in groups of 2-3 participants.
 Each group will get a Xenon, and from this point on in the workshop, the group will now work with one Argon and one Xenon.